XAN-Roman/XAN-Roman/README.md

 - 👋 Hi, I’m @XAN-Roman
 - 👀 I’m interested in: females
-- 🌱 I’m currently learning: to do enen less, but make it look like it was more.
+- 🌱 I’m currently learning: to do even less, but make it look like it was more
 - 💞️ I’m looking to collaborate on: nothing
 - 📫 How to reach me: Just don't
 - 😄 Pronouns: The/King